Strike It Lucky: Main game

 A team on the sixth or seventh step could not ask for any number of questions that would take them past the ninth one, and had to stop there if they reached it after stealing control from an opponent.
 A team on the eighth step could only play two questions and had to stop at the ninth one if they answered both correctly.
 The ninth step of each team's path always contained a prize more valuable than the others, often a holiday trip.
 Once a team reached this point, they had a choice to either end the turn and bank the prizes, or to attempt one final open-ended question for which conferring was allowed.
 If they attempted the question on that same turn and missed, they forfeited the un-banked prizes and had to answer a new question on their next turn.
 The first team to correctly answer their final question won the game, banked any prizes still at risk, and advanced to the bonus round.
 If time was called before a team reached the ninth step, the team in last place was eliminated and the second-place team moved up to the same position as the leaders.
 These two teams were asked one final tiebreaker question; the first to answer correctly won the game.

 Teams kept all cash and prizes they banked during the game.
 If a team finished with nothing in the bank, they received a consolation prize.
 In early episodes, this was a bottle of champagne.
 Later, Barrymore would either reveal the next two prizes along the team's path and award these, or allow the team to keep the last set of prizes they had lost to a Hot Spot.
+From the fourth through the seventh series, all teams also received a Strike It Lucky board game.